GSUS2K/Aether-Studio/README.md

 1. Search for a song, artist, or playlist item.
 2. Add tracks to the queue.
+3. You can also import playlists from Spotify or Apple Music from the Studio Library Panel.
-3. Use player controls, shortcuts, or gestures for playback.
+4. Use player controls, shortcuts, or gestures for playback.
-4. Open lyrics and adjust sync if needed.
+5. Open lyrics and adjust sync if needed.
-5. Save useful tracks into Studio Library playlists.
+6. Save useful tracks into Studio Library playlists.
-6. Use Dual Visual or Cinema mode when you want video playback.
+7. Use Dual Visual or Cinema mode when you want video playback.
-7. Open Signal Ledger to review listening patterns.
+8. Open Signal Ledger to review listening patterns.
-8. Use Diagnostics when playback, search, lyrics, or storage needs inspection.
+9. Use Diagnostics when playback, search, lyrics, or storage needs inspection.

 ## Visual Modes